lambdaclass/miden-node/bin/network-monitor/README.md

 - `--wallet-filepath`: Path where the wallet account is located (default: `wallet_account.mac`)
 - `--counter-filepath`: Path where the network account is located (default: `counter_program.mac`)
 - `--counter-increment-interval`: Interval at which to send the increment counter transaction (default: `30s`)
+- `--counter-latency-timeout`: Maximum time to wait for a counter update after submitting a transaction (default: `2m`)
 - `--help, -h`: Show help information
 - `--version, -V`: Show version information